trappar/AliceGenerator/doc/configuration.md

     ->build();
 ```

-This `Persister` does a number of things:
+The `DoctrinePersister` affects FixtureGeneration in a number of ways:

    * Prevents ID properties from being saved into fixtures
    * Handles Doctrine proxy objects